 - Type of Business: You can form different types of business entities under Domestic or Foreign entities and this includes Limited Liability Companies (LLC), Limited Partnerships (LP), Limited Liability Limited Partnerships (LLLP), Non-Profit Corporations, and Corporations.
 It is important to identify in advance the type of business you want to set up in Alabama.

 - Business Entity Name: The business entity naming process is as important as company Incorporation in Alabama or registration of business process.
-You have to ensure the name of your Alabama Corporation must contain the words “Corporation”, “Incorporated” or an abbreviation like “Inc.” or “Corp.”
+You have to ensure the name of your Alabama Corporation contains the words “Corporation”, “Incorporated” or an abbreviation like “Inc.” or “Corp.”
 You have to not only identify a name but also ensure it is not in use.
 You can search the name database of Alabama Secretary of State.

 You will then have to reserve the name and obtain a name reservation certificate.
 It is important to note that without the certificate, company incorporation in Alabama is not possible.